SasView/sasview/src/sas/perspectives/fitting/media/mag_help.rst

 *  *CylinderModel*
 *  *ParallelepipedModel*

-In general, the scattering length density (SLD) in each regions where the SLD (=/beta/) is uniform, is a combination of the nuclear and magnetic SLDs and depends on the spin states of the neutrons as follows.
-For magnetic scattering, only the magnetization component, *M*perp, perpendicular to the scattering vector *Q* contributes to the the magnetic scattering length.
+In general, the scattering length density (SLD, = |beta|) in each region where the SLD is uniform, is a combination of the nuclear and magnetic SLDs and, for polarised neutrons, also depends on the spin states of the neutrons.

+For magnetic scattering, only the magnetization component, *M*\ :sub:`perp`, perpendicular to the scattering vector *Q* contributes to the the magnetic scattering length.

 .. image:: mag_vector.bmp